 Rangoon University was established with Rangoon College and Judson College as its constituents.

 The opening of engineering classes was planned around 1923 and executed in 1924.

 - In 1927, the first batch of engineering students (who had Bachelors degree) graduated with the “accelerated courses” option.

 - In 1928, the second batch of engineering students (who joined after finishing the I.Sc.) graduated.

-Dr. Aung Gyi (Professor of Civil Engineering), U Thet Lwin (Burmese saya at the Institute of Economics), … were GJ organizers.
+- Dr. Aung Gyi (Professor of Civil Engineering) and U Thet Lwin (Burmese saya at the Institute of Economics) were GJ organizers.

 First RU Students’ Strike